Environments#

 Creating an environment#

-Create a conda environment by opening a terminal (Anaconda Prompt on Windows) and running one of the following commands:
+Create a conda environment by opening Anaconda Prompt (Terminal on macOS/Linux) and running one of the following commands:

 # Replace <ENV_NAME> with a name for your environment